Kindergarten K Kit

-- Have the children name the object then help them read the label on the item or the word on the card, emphasizing the first sound (i.e., /k/ - /k/ - key) (Support where needed.).
+- Have the children name the object, then help them read the label on the item or the word on the card, emphasizing the first sound (e.g., /k/, /k/, key; support as needed.).

-- Decide if the item or picture card goes in the Kindergarten K Kit.
-(If it begins with K, it goes in the kit.
-If it does not, set the item or card to the side).
+- Decide whether the item or picture card goes in the Kindergarten K Kit.

 - Kleenex: You will need Kleenex in kindergarten in case you have a runny nose.